US, China fight over Taiwan again - ExBulletin

 The back-and-forth takes place amid growing belligerence on both sides towards each other, even as they profess to have common interests on issues ranging from trade and climate to North Korea. .
 Relations have plunged to new lows since their fall under the Trump administration, which took a confrontational approach to trade, visas, diplomatic representation and educational exchanges.

-While former President Donald Trump and President Joe Biden have strongly opposed Chinese activities in Tibet, Hong Kong, China’s western Xinjiang region, and the South China Sea, the Taiwan issue predates most of these irritants.
+While former President Donald Trump and President Joe Biden have strongly opposed Chinese activities in Tibet, Hong Kong, the western Xinjiang region and the South China Sea, the Taiwan issue predates most. of these irritants.

 China recently increased its threat to bring Taiwan under its much-needed force by flying warplanes near the island and repeating beach landings.